top of page

 The Importance of IT Infrastructure for JIT Implementation

-IT infrastructure plays a crucial role in enabling efficient communication and coordination across various departments and partners in the supply chain.
+IT infrastructure is very important for smooth communication.
+It helps different departments and partners in the supply chain work well together.
 It facilitates real-time data sharing, order processing, and inventory tracking, allowing for better decision-making and synchronization.

 Challenges Faced by Smaller Enterprises with Limited Budgets

 Smaller enterprises may struggle to make the necessary investments in IT infrastructure due to budget constraints.
-However, there are cost-effective solutions available, such as cloud-based systems and software-as-a-service (SaaS) options, which can help small businesses overcome these challenges.
+There are budget-friendly solutions available.
+Cloud-based systems and software-as-a-service (SaaS) options can help small businesses handle these problems.

 Inventory Management Formulas

-To effectively manage inventory levels, businesses often rely on various formulas to calculate essential metrics and make informed decisions.
+To manage inventory levels well, businesses use different formulas.
+These formulas help them calculate important numbers and make smart decisions.
 Here are some commonly used inventory management formulas:

 Turnover formula